vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 29 / Origin and Spread of the Pāśupata Movement 557

 Elements of the syncretistic culture of Bactria reached western India with the entrance into the Subcontinent of Saka tribes, who built a kingdom from ´ Mathurā to southern Gujarat in the last decades before the Common Era.
-That Heracles remained a popular figure there till Kus.ān. a rule is attested, for instance, by the so-called Hercules-type of coins of the Saka ruler Rajuvula (1st ´ quarter 1st cent. ad), some of which were found in Mathurā, 12 and a second century ad image of Heracles and the Nemeian Lion, which was also found in Mathurā (Plate 124).
+That Heracles remained a popular figure there till Kus.āṇa rule is attested, for instance, by the so-called Hercules-type of coins of the Saka ruler Rajuvula (1st ´ quarter 1st cent. ad), some of which were found in Mathurā, 12 and a second century ad image of Heracles and the Nemeian Lion, which was also found in Mathurā (Plate 124).
 13